Ahmad Rashad: Personal life

 Rashad has been married five times and divorced four.
-He has fathered a total of six children, including a son, Geoffery Simmons, born to his high school girlfriend Melody Neal.
+He has fathered a total of six children, including a son, Geoffrey Simmons, born to his high school girlfriend Melody Neal.
 The boy was put up for adoption in 1967.
 After he turned 18, he contacted his father through Amara (formerly the Medina Adoption Agency) in 2005, and the pair met for the first time.
 Simmons also had learned that his biological mother, Melody Neal, died from cancer in 1991.

 In 1969, Rashad married for the first time, to Deidre Waters.
 They had a daughter, Keva, born in 1970.
 That year Rashad also fathered a son, Sean, born to another woman.

 After divorcing his first wife, in 1976, Rashad married his second wife, Matilda Johnson.
 They had two children together, daughter Maiyisha (born in 1976) and son Ahmad Jr. (born in 1978).
 They divorced in 1979.

 In 1985, Rashad married actress Phylicia Ayers-Allen, known for her work on The Cosby Show.
 He proposed to her earlier that year on national television during the pregame show of NBC's broadcast of the Thanksgiving Day football game, between the Detroit Lions and the New York Jets.
 It was the third marriage for each of them.

-Unlike many actresses, Phylicia took her husband's surname at marriage.
-She has kept the name "Phylicia Rashād" as her professional one since their divorce in 2001.
 Rashad gained a stepson Billy Bowles (born 1973 during her first marriage).
-After a year of marriage, they had a daughter together, Condola Phylea Rashād, named after his mother.
+After a year of marriage, they had a daughter together, Condola Phylea Rashad, named after his mother.
 In 2001, after nearly sixteen years of marriage, they divorced.

-In 2007, Rashad married his fourth wife, Sale Johnson.
+In 2007, Rashad married his fourth wife, Nancy Sale Johnson.
 (She had divorced from Woody Johnson, Johnson & Johnson billionaire heir and New York Jets owner).
-She brought three daughters to the marriage Casey Johnson (1977–2010), Jamie Johnson (b.
+She brought three daughters to the marriage: Casey Johnson (1979–2010), Jamie Johnson (b.
 1982), and Daisy Johnson (b.
 1987).
 After Casey died, the couple adopted her daughter (Sale Johnson's granddaughter), Ava-Monroe Johnson (born August 14, 2006).
 Rashad and Johnson divorced in 2013.

 In 2016, Rashad married Ana Luz Rodriguez-Paz, a psychologist in South Florida.